percona/k8spg-docs/docs/delete.md

 # Delete Percona Operator for PostgreSQL

+You may want to delete any of the following objects:

+* Database cluster managed by Percona Operator for PostgreSQL
+* Percona Operator for PostgreSQL itself
+* Custom Resource Definition deployed with the Operator

+## Delete the database cluster

-You can delete both Percona Operator for PostgreSQL and the database cluster managed by it by deleting the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.
+You can delete the Percona Distribution for PosgreSQL cluster managed by the Operator by deleting the appropriate Custom Resource.

-Here's the sequence of steps to do it:
+1. List Custom Resources, replacing the `<namespace>` placeholder with your namespace.

+    ```{.bash data-prompt="$"}
+    $ kubectl get pg -n <namespace>
+    ```

+    ??? example "Sample output"

+        --8<-- "./docs/assets/code/kubectl-get-pg-response.txt"

+2. Delete the Custom Resource with the name of your cluster (for example, let's use the default `cluster1` name).

+    ```{.bash data-prompt="$"}
+    $ kubectl delete pg cluster1 -n <namespace>
+    ```

+    ??? example "Sample output"

+        ```{.text .no-copy}
+        perconapgcluster.pgv2.percona.com "cluster1" deleted
+        ```

+3. Check that the cluster is deleted by listing the available Custom Resources once again.

+    ```{.bash data-prompt="$"}
+    $ kubectl get pg -n <namespace>
+    ```

+    ??? example "Sample output"

+        ```{.text .no-copy}
+        No resources found in <namespace> namespace.
+        ```

+## Delete the Operator

+You can uninstall the Operator by deleting the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to it.

 1. List the deployments.
 Replace the `<namespace>` placeholder with your namespace.

     ```{.bash data-prompt="$"}
     $ kubectl get deploy -n <namespace>